Getting traffic for your website is good.

 There are many trust signals, use the ones which work in your industry.
 For example, for an e-commerce website – having a seal of secured payment gateways is really important.
 Similarly, case studies work really well at the enterprise level.
 Getting featured in the press is also really cool nowadays and work as a great PR opportunity.

-Here are a few elements that help build trust on your website:
+Here are a few elements that help build trust

 - Satisfied customers and their testimonials